AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/workflows/participating.md

   ![WORKFLOW tab](/help/sites-cloud/authoring/assets/workflows-workflow-info.png)

-  If [Workflow Stages](/help/sites-developing/workflows.md#workflow-stages) have been configured for the model, you can view the progress according to these:
+  If Workflow Stages have been configured for the model, you can view the progress according to these: <!--If [Workflow Stages](/help/sites-developing/workflows.md#workflow-stages) have been configured for the model, you can view the progress according to these:-->

   ![Workflow stages](/help/sites-cloud/authoring/assets/workflows-workflow-stages.png)